melexis/robot2rst/README.rst

                             Regex(es) for matching tags to filter test cases.
 A test case is included if every regex matches at least one of its tags.
       -c [COVERAGE ...], --coverage [COVERAGE ...]
-                            Minumum coverage percentages for the item-matrix(es); 1 value per tag in -t, --tags.
+                            Minimum coverage percentages for the item-matrix(es); 1 value per tag in -t, --tags.
       --type TYPE           Give value that starts with 'q' or 'i' (case-insensitive) to explicitly define the type of test: qualification/integration test.